What Foods to Eat to Control Blood Sugar Levels?

 We all know that the food we eat significantly affects not only the blood sugar level but our overall health.
-When it comes to diabetes, some foods will help you control blood sugar levels.
+When it comes to diabetes, some foods can help us control blood sugar levels.

 However, to figure out which foods are the best can be a tough job but do not worry, we will help you.

-No matter you are diabetic or not, fish should take a significant part of your everyday diet.
-Fish such as sardines, salmon, anchovies, herring, and mackerel are rich in omega-3 fatty acids EPA and DHA which provide many benefits for your heart.
+Fish should take a significant part of our everyday diet.
+Fish such as sardines, salmon, anchovies, herring, and mackerel are rich in omega-3 fatty acids EPA and DHA which provide many benefits for our heart.

 Regular consumption of these fats is of utmost importance for diabetics since they have a higher risk of stroke and heart disease.